Table of Contents

 Wild creatures rely heavily on us for shelter, food, and survival.
 Our responsibility is to guarantee that wild creatures have the resources they require to survive.

-It is also critical to protect the environment by cleaning beaches, planting trees, and refraining from using dangerous agricultural pesticides.
+Protecting the environment by cleaning beaches, planting trees, and refraining from using dangerous agricultural pesticides is also critical.
 Recycling plastics and other non-biodegradable materials is a beautiful thing.

-Whether you have a big lawn, a small garden, or hundreds of acres of farmland, you should always know what types of chemicals you are putting on your land.
+Whether you have a big lawn, a small garden, or hundreds of acres of farmland, you should always know what chemicals you put on your land.

 While many chemicals are advertised to make your lawn greener, your flowers bigger, and your vegetables bulkier, you do not always hear about how these chemicals can harm wildlife.
 Always be aware of what you are buying and how it will affect the animals on your land.